 Course Type Number of Courses Number of students

 Live Fire Training 3 32

-Level 1 Incident Command Consolidation 4 35
+Fire Engine Incident Command Consolidation 4 35

 Wholetime Recruits Consolidation 3 35

-Level 2/3 Incident Command 6 9
+Officer Level Incident Command 6 9

-The TDA team have also completed the new two yearly Maintenance of Competence (MOC) programme in 2017/18, this combines the 34 maintenance of knowledge modules and the 22 maintenance of core skills modules.
-This included the completion of 7940 supporting e-learning courses.
+The TDA team has also completed the new two yearly Maintenance of Competence (MOC) programme in 2017/18.
+This combines the 34 maintenance of knowledge modules and the 22 maintenance of core skills modules.
+This included the completion of 7,940 supporting e-learning courses.

-Another successful wholetime recruitment campaign was completed in August 2018.
+Another successful wholetime recruitment campaign was completed in August 2017.
 This resulted in 24 new wholetime employees joining the service, 25% of whom were women.
 This brings the number of female wholetime employees to 7.9% which compares to 5.5% as a national average.

-Four new members of staff have joined WSFRS from neighbouring fire and rescue services following a competitive promotion process, this includes three Station Managers and one Watch Manager.
+Four new members of staff have joined WSFRS from neighbouring fire and rescue services following a competitive promotion process, including three Station Managers and one Watch Manager.

-Eight on call assessment days were facilitated by People Support, this resulted in three on call initial courses for 30 new recruits.
+Eight on-call assessment days were facilitated by People Support, which resulted in three on-call initial courses for 30 new recruits.

-The below table details the number of starters and leavers for wholetime and on call staff during 2017/18.
+The below table details the number of starters and leavers for wholetime and on-call staff during 2017/18.

 Contract Type Starters Leavers

-Wholetime 24 25 (15 Retirements)
+Wholetime 24 25 (15 retirements)

-On Call 47 43 (4 Retirements)
+On-call 47 43 (4 retirements)